bcgov/citz-imb-kc-api-docs/README.md

     'statusCode.NOT_IMPLEMENTED': 501,
     'statusCode.SERVICE_UNAVAIBLABLE': 503,
   },
-  defaultResponses: { // This is an optional property.
+  defaultResponses: [500], // This is an optional property.
-    500: 'An unexpected error occurred.',
-  },
 };

 // Define Express App